Nouveau-Printemps/federated-webring/fediring-protocol.md

 The *validity type* is `valid/federation-request`.

 If the request is not valid, the server has to reject it with a status 403.
+If the server has already sent a request, the server sends a status 409.
 If the request is valid, the server sends a status 201.

 ### Response of a federation request